miso

 Since: 1.9.0.0

-componentInfoParentId :: Lens (ComponentInfo parent) ComponentId Source #
+componentInfoParentId :: Lens (ComponentInfo parent props) ComponentId Source #

 Lens for accessing the parents's ComponentId from ComponentInfo.